 Sue is an experienced project manager with particular knowledge of local government services.
 She has cultivated specialist expertise in solid waste management services and has offered valuable advice to local government in the fields of waste minimisation, resource recovery, recycling and residual waste management.
 Sue’s skill base also covers service procurement, contract management, policy development, negotiation, administrative processes, environmental education, customer service resolution and public consultation.

 Ross is a chartered accountant with over 20 years’ experience in local government in a range of accounting and management roles.
 Ross’s core strengths revolve around financial management however he is also very experienced with general policy work and has regularly been involved in non-financial reporting and measures.
 Ross was Corporate Services Manager at Hastings District Council and has long been involved in the preparation and review of annual reports.

-Stuart is a Chartered Accountant with over six years of experience in providing accounting and taxation advice to public sector organisations.
-He has advised government organisations on the establishment and rationalisation of subsidiary operations, efficient structuring of public private partnerships, and the application of international financial reporting standards.
-Stuart has also been involved in the development of policy and procedure documentation, governance frameworks, and the delivery of training solutions.
+Stuart is a chartered accountant with over six years' experience in providing accounting and taxation advice to public sector organisations.
+He has advised government organisations on the establishment and rationalisation of subsidiary operations, efficient structuring of public private partnerships and the application of international financial reporting standards.
+Stuart has also been involved in the development of policy and procedure documentation, governance frameworks and the delivery of training solutions.

 Denise has over twenty years’ senior management experience internationally in general management, customer experience, sales, marketing, operations, organisational development and project leadership.
 She has broad industry and international experience in SMEs, large multinationals, local government and professional services and is an experienced facilitator, trainer and coach.